Congressional App Challenge

 Students of all coding skill levels are invited to create an app of their choosing – be it utilitarian, educational, gaming, etc. We accept apps written in any programming language, for example: C, C++, Java, Javascript, Python, Ruby, or "block code."
 By encouraging and recognizing our nation's young programming talent, Congress hopes to shine a light on the growing importance of these skills.
 To learn more about the competition or to submit an app, visit: CongressionalAppChallenge.us.

 The Congressional App Challenge is open to all middle and high school students attending school in Minnesota's Fourth District.
-Students who plan to participate may register online, and must submit their final app to CongressionalAppChallenge.us by October 30th, 2025.
+Students who plan to participate may pre-register online, and must submit their final app to CongressionalAppChallenge.us by late October, 2027.

 Previous Congressional App Challenge winning app and finalists: